tylerhenderson03/Blackjack/README.md

 Outputs:

-•	LEDs indicate how many the user has: o	with a half-lit LED showing 1, and o	fully lit LED indicating 2
+•	LEDs indicate how many the user has:

+o	with a half-lit LED showing 1, and

+o	fully lit LED indicating 2

 •	Special light pattern to display exactly 21

 •	Special sound pattern to represent getting 21

 •	Special pattern to represent busts(going over 21)

 •	Extra sound pattern to represent user drawing an ace(21 with first two cards dealt) Speech Feedback
-•	Either play a melody or voice for if user draws an ace

 •	Either play a melody or a voice when user wins or loses

 Controls:

 •	Left Button

 •	Right Button

 •	Switch

 Sensors Used:

 •	Motion Detector

 Functions and Ranges:

 •	CircuitPlayground.setPixelColor();

-o	Set different color and brightness depending on situation Thresholds and map()’s:
+o	Set different color and brightness depending on situation

+Thresholds and map()’s:

 •	Threshold for acceleration around 80-90

 •	No mapping, the outputs will be based solely on outcomes of the game